 Performance Measures

 1. Performance Period: Activities performed under this Agreement will commence on October 1st of each year and shall be completed no later than December 31 of the following year, unless extended by mutual agreement of the parties.
-The terms of this Agreement herein shall remain in effect after the performance period has expired to cover any additional time period during which the RDA remains in control of CPD funds or other CPD assets, which include but are not limited to program income.
+The terms of this Agreement herein shall remain in effect after the performance period has expired to cover any additional time period during which the BBR remains in control of CPD funds or other CPD assets, which include but are not limited to program income.

-2. Performance Measures: Performance will be rated based on the monthly reporting submitted by the RDA.
+2. Performance Measures: Performance will be rated based on the monthly reporting submitted by the BBR.

-3. Performance Goals: Unless amended by mutual written agreement by the RDA and the OCD, the RDA will be measured against the goals and objectives set forth in the Action Plan submitted by the OCD to HUD.
+3. Performance Goals: Unless amended by mutual written agreement by the BBR and the OCD, the BBR will be measured against the goals and objectives set forth in the Action Plan submitted by the OCD to HUD.
 A copy of the 2020 Action Plan goals relating to the Program are attached hereto for convenience.

-4. Funding based on Performance: The RDA agrees to monitor Grant Recipients’ performance to ensure that the RDA expends funds for eligible and approved activities at a rate that will fully exhaust funds provided under this Agreement by the end date given above.
-If the OCD determines by review of the RDA’s progress, which may consist of performance reports, monitoring, documentation or other forms of evaluation that the RDA is expending at a slower than acceptable rate, the OCD may notify the RDA that it is in danger of de-obligation of part or all of the remaining balance of the Agreement amount.
-The OCD will notify the RDA of any CPD timeliness or expenditure deadlines at least 45 days in advance of these deadlines.
+4. Funding based on Performance: The BBR agrees to monitor Grant Recipients’ performance to ensure that the BBR expends funds for eligible and approved activities at a rate that will fully exhaust funds provided under this Agreement by the end date given above.
+If the OCD determines by review of the BBR’s progress, which may consist of performance reports, monitoring, documentation or other forms of evaluation that the BBR is expending at a slower than acceptable rate, the OCD may notify the BBR that it is in danger of de-obligation of part or all of the remaining balance of the Agreement amount.
+The OCD will notify the BBR of any CPD timeliness or expenditure deadlines at least 45 days in advance of these deadlines.
 Failure to meet these deadlines will result in de-obligation.
 Any de-obligation shall be governed under the provisions under Section IV(I) Suspension or Termination of this Agreement.

-Attachment IV
+Attachment III